Programming as Theory Building: Peter Naur's Essay

 Fixing Rodney Chrome Error on Wayland

-Posted on Fri, 06 Mar 2026 in Problems • Tagged with rodney, chrome, wayland, linux, debugging
+Posted on Fri, 06 Mar 2026 in Herramientas • Tagged with rodney, chrome, wayland, linux, debugging

 How to fix Rodney crash when starting Chrome on Wayland systems by using the system Chrome.